Eid al-Fitr: India

 Eid is a public holiday in India.
 The holiday begins after the sighting of the new moon on Chand Raat.
 On that evening, people head to markets to finish their shopping for Eid, for clothing and gifts, and begin preparing their food for the next day.
 Traditional Eid food often includes biriyani, sheer khurma, and sivayyan, a dish of fine, toasted sweet vermicelli noodles with milk and dried fruit, among other regionally-specific dishes.
-Women and girls also put henna on each others' hands.
+Women and girls also put henna on each other's hands.
 In the following morning, Muslims go to their local mosque or Eidgah for Eid Namaz and give Eid zakat before returning home.
-Afterwards, children are given Eidi (cash gifts) and friends and relatives visit each others homes to eat and celebrate.
+Afterwards, children are given Eidi (cash gifts) and friends and relatives visit each other's homes to eat and celebrate.